-In order to make a sensible recommendation for the heater’s pump and construction material we require detailed information on the required flow rate.
-This information is also required to make recommendations for the the type of inlet and outlet nozzles and operating pressure.
+In order to make a sensible recommendation for the heater’s pump and construction material, we require detailed information on the required flow rate.
+This information is also required to make recommendations for the type of inlet and outlet nozzles and operating pressure.

-Knowing the wattage required for your applications helps us select the proper power supply and heating element – the heating element’s construction material must be selected based on the watt density and the speed and level of temperature to be attained.
+Knowing the wattage required for your applications helps us select the proper power supply and heating element.
+The heating element’s construction material must be selected based on the watt density, the speed, and the target temperature.

 Voltage is another consideration regarding the unit’s power supply and material of the element.

-Single-phase distribution is most commonly used for electrical loads like heating or lighting, but exceptions do exist.
+Single-phase distribution is most common for electrical loads like heating or lighting, but exceptions do exist.
 If your application requires a different form of electrical power distribution be sure to let your Wattco representative know.

 The environment in which an inline heater is meant to operate determines the type and degree of insulation as well as the wattage density requirements, since viscosity increases as temperature decreases.
 Be sure to disclose if the heater will be moved from interior to exterior operations.
 If the heater is intended for an outdoor application it must be built to withstand the prevailing climate in your region in order to function at full operational capacity for the optimal length of time.

 Ambient temperature refers to the temperature of the area immediately surrounding equipment, in this case an inline heater.
 Ambient temperature informs our recommendation of construction material, insulation, and heating element material.
 If you need a heater for outdoor use, please provide us with the average ambient temperature as accurately as possible.